LamaCorp/graphalama/README.md

             # It's the logic of the game that depends of inputs
             ...

-    # Then you have an internal logic, applying gravity, running AIs, anything that changes itself
+    # Then you have an internal logic, applying gravity, running AIs, anything that changes itself every frame

     # And finally you render everything with some more or less advanced technics

     screen.fill((255, 255, 255))
+	pygame.display.update()
 ```

 For any widget you need to have at least 3 parts in the code to implement it: creation, handling the input, and rendering it.
 Some widget can have an internal logic going like clock or timer but we'll come back on that later.